HKFS Planning Strategies: Proposed Changes to IRA Rules

 Change #1: Repeal of Maximum Age for Traditional IRA Contributions

 The House legislation eliminates the age limit and allows individuals at any age to contribute if they have earned income.
 Roth IRA contributions have been allowed at any age for those with earned income under certain income limits ($137,000 for single filers and $203,000 for married couples filing jointly).
 “The current law allows a married 72-year-old couple in which at least one spouse had earned income of $15,000 to contribute $14,000 to Roth IRAs.
-If the proposed changes are enacted, they could also contribute [some or all of their $7,000 each] to a traditional IRA and prospectively deduct their contributions.”1 This change acknowledges that people are working beyond age 70 and the ability to contribute pre-tax to an IRA will help their retirement savings.
+If the proposed changes are enacted, they could also contribute to a traditional IRA and prospectively deduct their contributions.”1 This change acknowledges that people are working beyond age 70 and the ability to contribute pre-tax to an IRA will help their retirement savings.